B2N10X30/alx-pre_course/0x02-git/README.md

 scriptix -Alx project

-This is a script created by junior devs at the Alx Software Engineering school.
+This is a software develpoed by junior devs at the ALX Software engineering school.